 Are you considering applying for a grant including Money Habitudes?
-You might find it helpful to download the Money Habitudes logic model for grants or to examine how Money Habitudes aligns with national financial literacy guidelines.
+You might find it helpful to examine how Money Habitudes aligns with national financial literacy guidelines.
 It includes boilerplate text and examples, but you can edit it to fit your own programs.
 Additionally, feel free to use the language below directly or adapt it to your grant applications:

 Money Habitudes is a versatile, game-like tool that’s one part money personality assessment and one part money conversation starter.
 It’s a hands-on card game that helps build trust and rapport, even when people are anxious or resistant to discuss money.
 With a focus on the emotional, behavioral and attitudinal dimensions of personal finance, it’s used in a variety of programs.
 It is often paired with skills-based modules such as budgeting, banking, money management and conflict resolution.
 Exploring the emotional side of financial habits and attitudes paves the way for more effective behavior change.

 Money is consistently ranked as the number one cause of conflict within couples and a top reason for divorce.
 Similarly, money issues are one of the most commonly cited triggers for domestic violence.
 Money Habitudes helps people, and couples, talk about money in a more effective, non-threatening way.
 Money Habitudes is an easy, interactive activity that is non-threatening and allows for self-discovery without judgment to get to the real underlying issues when money is thought to be the problem.